Make pizza healthy with this low-carb cauliflower pizza crust. You only need 6 ingredients!

 I was planning to share a quinoa, kale and tofu skillet recipe this morning, however plans changed after I had one bite of the pizza I made last night for dinner.

 Don’t get me wrong, the kale and tofu dish is great (I’ll still post the recipe sometime this week).
 However, this pizza isn’t your average pie and judging from the response I got when I posted an Instragram photo on Facebook last night, the recipe needed to be shared right away.
 The thing that makes this pizza so unique is that the crust is made out of cauliflower – yes, the vegetable!

-I honestly can’t remember when or where I first saw the idea for pizza made with a cauliflower crust (probably Pinterest), but I know that it has been done many times before.
-I used this blog post from DAMY Health as a guide and came up with a variation of the recipe.
+I honestly can’t remember when or where I first saw the idea for cauliflower crust pizza (probably Pinterest), but I know that it has been done many times before.
 I was a little skeptical about using cauliflower to make a pizza crust, but trust me when I say that it’s pretty amazing.
-You can taste the cauliflower flavor (which I like) but it still tastes just like pizza – cheesy and delicious.
+You can taste the cauliflower flavor (which I like) but it still tastes just like pizza — cheesy and delicious.
 The edges of the crust even get a little crunchy like regular pizza does.

 - ½ head cauliflower (about 2 cups riced)

 - 1 clove garlic, minced

 - Prep a cookie sheet or pizza stone by grease it with oil.
 You can grease the cookie sheet or use greased aluminum foil.
 It will stick if you don't grease it properly!!
 (I used a Pampered Chef baking stone, and made sure to spray it before putting on the crust.

 - Remove the stems and leaves from your cauliflower and chop the florets into chunks.
 Add to a food processor (I used my Vitamix) and pulse just until the texture is similar to rice.
 If you don't have a food processor or Vitamix, you can grate the cauliflower with a cheese grater or chop it.